Wednesday, November 5, 2008

 Both of the south pylons are executed by Henry Hering and erected by the B.F.
 Ferguson Monument Fund.
 Both of the north pylons are executed James Earle Fraser and are gift of William Wrigley Jr.

-By - Henry Hering
+Defense - by Henry Hering

 Defence portrays the Fort Dearborn Massacre of August 15, 1812, during the war of 1812.
 Over 50 people were killed by Potawatomi warriors allied with British as they evacuated Fort Dearborn and marched towards Fort Wayne, Indiana.
-The battle occuried at approximately 18th street and Paririe Avenue
+The battle occuried at approximately 18th street and Paririe Avenue.

-"Defense - Fort Dearborn stood almost on this spot.
+Fort Dearborn stood almost on this spot.
 After an heroic defense in eighteen hundred and twelve, the garrison together with women and children was forced to evacuate the fort.
 Led forth by Captain Wells, they were brutally massacred by the Indians.
 They will be cherished as martyrs in our early history.

 Erected by trustees of the B.F.
-Ferguson Monument Fund, 1928"..
+Ferguson Monument Fund, 1928.

-By - Henry Hering
+Regeneration - by Henry Hering

 Unveiled: 1928